What is "Thick" Glass?

 - Glass topped kitchen serving counters with a variety of edge details, textures, and patterns

 But isn't glass FRAGILE?

-As a matter of fact, in most cases a custom glass countertop is actually stronger than granite or stone, as it is a much denser and more structurally consistent material.
-Imagine a slab of granite at a quarter (¼”) inch thick.
+To go further with this, in most cases a custom glass countertop is actually stronger than granite or stone, as it is a much denser and more structurally consistent material.
+The same goes for marble countertops and quartz countertops.
+Imagine a slab of granite, marble, or quartz stone at a quarter (¼”) inch thick.
 It would break with significantly less force than ¼” glass, due to the pores, veins, and imperfections in the stone.

 How DURABLE is glass?

-Believe it or not, glass is much more durable than granites and synthetic countertops.
+Believe it or not, clear solid glass is much more durable than granites and synthetic countertops.
 It is a harder, denser material that scratches and chips less.
 Textures and colors in the glass make small scratches nearly invisible, if they should occur.
 There is also NO change in appearance or durability over time!

-Although we do recommend using hotplates for safety, hot cookware can generally be placed on directly its surface.
+Although we do recommend using hotplates for safety, hot cookware can generally be placed directly on its surface.
 A little common sense goes a long way!

 Cutting on glass